vibbits/gentle-hands-on-python/src/07_Dictionaries.md

  2. Check if a word is in the dictionary (check if a key exists in the dictionary), and
  3. Add a new word with a definition to the dictionary (add a new key and associated value to the dictionary).

 To lookup a value you can use a familiar operator: `[]` the indexing operator.
-In stead of giving it a numeric index, though, you must give it a key that you know exists in the dictionary you're indexing.
+Instead of giving it a numeric index, though, you must give it a key that you know exists in the dictionary.
 Like so,

 ::: {.cell .code}
 ```python